Fix Known macOS Tahoe 26 Issues, Bugs, Problems

 macOS Tahoe not showing up/not available

-The first macOS Tahoe problem you may encounter is the update not showing up or not being found.
+The first macOS Tahoe problem you may encounter is the macOS Tahoe update not showing up or not available.

 You open Software Update and check for updates, but macOS Tahoe doesn't show up as an available update.
-It either tells you that your Mac is up to date, or it gets stuck at "Checking for updates" or "Find Update."
+It may tell you that your Mac is up to date or macOS Sequoia 15.7 is the latest update.
+Sometimes, it gets stuck at "Checking for updates" or "Find Update."

 Or if you try to download macOS Tahoe from the Mac App Store, you may fail with the message, "Update not found.
 The requested macOS version is not available.
 Check if your Mac is compatible with this software."

-To fix macOS Tahoe not showing up, try the following solutions.
+To fix macOS Tahoe not available, try the following solutions.

 Check macOS Tahoe compatibility